Energy Advisors

 Homeowner Efficiency Redo Opportunity (HERO) Program

 This program offers qualifying homeowners a free energy review and pays at least 50% of the cost for qualifying installed weatherization and energy efficiency upgrades.
-Households must be at or below 80% of the area Median Income (AMI).
+Households must be at or below 80% of the area median income (AMI).
 To learn more, visit the HERO program website.

 Low-Income Rental Efficiency (LIRE) Program